hyperfield/ai-file-sorter/README.md

 - **Sorting Preview**: See how files will be organized before confirming changes.
 - 🧪 **Dry run** / preview-only mode to inspect planned moves without touching files.
 - ↩️ **Persistent Undo** ("Undo last run") even after closing the sort dialog.
-- **Bring your own key**: Paste your OpenAI API key once; it's stored locally and reused for ChatGPT runs.
+- **Bring your own key**: Paste your OpenAI or Gemini API key once; it's stored locally and reused for remote runs.
 - **Update Notifications**: Get notified about updates - with optional or required update flows.

 ---